isabelabu/firststeps/README.md

 # schoolexercises
 There are here some of my HTML/CSS projects.
-All of them are simple, fictional and for educational purposes.
+All of them are simple, fictional and for educational purposes, since I made them when I was learning to code.

-To see them, make the download of the folders and open "index.html" with your browser.
+Their content is in brazilian portuguese.